vishu-tyagi/Sales-Dashboard/README.md

 ##

-A dbt project for creating sales insights in SQL and visualizing them using Tableau.
+A dbt project for creating sales insights in SQL and visualizing results using Tableau.

 ## Instructions